amiaopensource/ffmpeg-artschool/index.md

 ## Test that everything is working
 ### Mac/Linux
 1. In the terminal, change your working directory to the workshop folder.
-For example, if you downloaded and unzipped the github repository to your Downloads folder, you would use the following command `cd ~/Downloads/ffmpeg-artschool-main/ffmpeg-artschool-main\bash_scripts`
+For example, if you downloaded and unzipped the github repository to your Downloads folder, you would use the following command `cd ~/Downloads/ffmpeg-artschool-main/ffmpeg-artschool-main`
 2. Test a script
-`./life.sh -p`
+`./bash_scripts/life.sh -p`
 	* If you see any errors, please email the workshop organizers.

 ### Windows
 1. In the terminal, change your working directory to the workshop folder.
-For example, if you downloaded and unzipped the github repository to your Downloads folder, you would use the following command `cd ~\Downloads\ffmpeg-artschool-main\ffmpeg-artschool-main\powershell_scripts`
+For example, if you downloaded and unzipped the github repository to your Downloads folder, you would use the following command `cd ~\Downloads\ffmpeg-artschool-main\ffmpeg-artschool-main\`
 2. Test a script
-`.\life.sh -p`
+`.\powershell_scripts\life.sh -p`
 	* If you see any errors, please email the workshop organizers.